 Jen Spyra is a staff writer on The Late Show with Stephen Colbert, where she also performs onscreen and off, as late night’s first-ever female announcer.
 She came to The Late Show from The Onion, where she worked as a senior writer and head of editorial video.
 Her humor writing has also appeared in The New Yorker, The New Yorker Radio Hour, McSweeney’s and elsewhere.
 Jen has performed improv comedy on teams at iO Chicago and iO West and currently performs in a monthly improv show with Alfredo at UCB in New York.

-Alexis Williams is a literary agent at Bret Adams Artists’ Agency which represents actors, playwrights, directors, composers, choreographers, music directors and designers.
-Before joining the Bret Adams Team, Alexis held positions at McCarter Theatre Center, Contemporary Stage Company, and served as Literary Manager for Detroit’s Planet Ant Theatre.
+Alexis Williams is the Associate Artistic Director of The Playwrights Realm in NY.
+Previously, she was an agent with Bret Adams Artists’ Agency where she represented playwrights, directors, composers, designers and choreographers.
+Before joining the Bret Adams Team, Alexis worked at McCarter Theatre Center, Contemporary Stage Company, and served as Literary Manager for Detroit’s Planet Ant Theatre.
 In her time in the theatre she has worked as a director, a producer, a dramaturg, a teaching artist, and has assumed multiple other roles in the industry.
-She has appeared on panels for the League of Professional Theatre Women, the NUEA, and the Musical Theatre Factory, and has served as a judge for the Strawberry Festival and the Samuel French Off-Off Broadway Festival.
-Alexis is an alumnus of the Lincoln Center Director’s Lab and is a graduate of Northwestern University.
+She has appeared on panels for the National New Play Network, the League Of Professional Theatre Women, the NUEA, and the Musical Theatre Factory; has conducted roundtable discussions with the New School for Drama, InterAct’s Core Writer’s Group and Paragraph NY.
+In Fall of 2017 Alexis was named one of the Interval’s "Women To Watch".
+Alexis is on the advisory board of SPACE on Ryder Farm, is an alumnus of the Lincoln Center Director’s Lab and is a graduate of Northwestern University.